 Charles Pachter has worked as an architectural designer, restoring more than 20 derelict buildings in downtown Toronto in the 70s and 80s, and a studio in Miami Beach where he wintered from 1993-1999.

 In 2004 he converted a former ice storage warehouse on Lake Simcoe into a summer studio and residence, and in 2013 he converted an auto repair shop in downtown Orillia into a studio and showroom for his work.
 A new residential addition was completed in March 2016.
+In 2017 2 more properties are being completed, one brand new, the other a restoration of an 1890s Victorian.

 CLICK ON IMAGES TO ENLARGE